Archdiocese of Embrun

-The Roman Catholic Archdiocese of Embrun was located in southeastern France, in the mountains of the Maritime Alps, on a route that led from Gap by way of Briançon to Turin.
+The Roman Catholic Archdiocese of Embrun was a Catholic jurisdiction located in southeastern France, in the mountains of the Maritime Alps, on a route that led from Gap by way of Briançon to Turin.
 It had as suffragans the Diocese of Digne, Diocese of Antibes and Grasse, Diocese of Vence, Diocese of Glandèves, Diocese of Senez and Diocese of Nice.
 Its see was the Cathedral of Nôtre Dame in Embrun.

-The former French Roman Catholic Archdiocese of Embrun was suppressed after the French Revolution.
+The former Archdiocese of Embrun was suppressed after the French Revolution.
 It was replaced, under the Civil Constitution of the Clergy (1790) by a diocese which had the same boundaries of the civil departement in which it was located.
 The diocese was called 'Haute-Alpes', with its center at Gap.